Health Insurance

 Large employers may have to pay a tax penalty if they do not offer affordable coverage that provides minimum value for at least 95% of their full-time employees and their dependents, or all but five full-time employees, whichever is greater, and at least one of their employees gets premium tax credits through the Health Insurance Marketplace.
 For detailed information, employers should seek professional advice.

-The penalty for a large employer that does not offer coverage to full-time employees and their dependents is $2,000 multiplied by the number of applicable full-time employees if at least one full-time employee has received a tax credit from the Health Insurance Marketplace.
+For 2024, the penalty for a large employer that does not offer coverage to full-time employees and their dependents is $2,970 multiplied by the number of applicable full-time employees if at least one full-time employee has received a tax credit from the Health Insurance Marketplace.
 The first 30 employees are exempted from the count.

 Medicaid eligible employees cannot get tax credits, so employers will not face penalties for employees who receive Medicaid coverage or for children who receive CHIP coverage.